ragavvenkatesan/yann/docs/source/index.rst

 .. warning ::

     Yann is currently under its early phases and is presently undergoing massive development.
     Expect a lot of changes.
+Testing going on at the moment with the ``cook`` function and therefore some loss functions might not work temporarily.

 .. warning ::